samuelint/langchain-openai-api-bridge/README.md

 A `FastAPI` + `Langchain` / `langgraph` extension to expose agent result as an OpenAI-compatible API.

-Use any OpenAI-compatible UI or UI framework (like the awesome 👌 [Vercel AI SDK](https://sdk.vercel.ai/docs/ai-sdk-core/overview)) with your custom `Langchain Agent`.
+Use any OpenAI-compatible UI or UI framework with your custom `Langchain Agent`.

 Support: